The House of Asterion: Plot summary

-Asterion begins the story by suggesting to the reader that certain defamatory claims—that he is arrogant, misanthropic, or mad—are untrue.
+The narrator, Asterion, begins the story by suggesting to the reader that certain defamatory claims—that he is arrogant, misanthropic, or mad—are untrue.
 He describes his house in detail: that it has no locked doors; that it has many corridors and rooms, pools, and courtyards.
-He explains his hermetic ways by recounting how once, when he left his house, the commoners were so agitated that he now does not go out, believing that, as a child of a queen, his royal blood sets him apart.
+He explains his eremitic ways by recounting how once, when he left his house, the commoners were so agitated that he now does not go out, believing that, as a child of a queen, his royal blood sets him apart.
 Asterion explains how he spends his days in solitude: running through the corridors; pretending to sleep; and sometimes pretending that "the other Asterion" has come to visit, and giving him a tour of the house.

 Asterion goes into detail about the infinitude of his house, comparing it to the universe.
 He also suggests that perhaps he created the world and has forgotten about it.
 Finally, he makes mention of other people: nine men who come every nine years "so that I may deliver them from all evil", and whose bodies he leaves in the empty rooms to distinguish one room from another.
 Asterion speculates about his own death, and eagerly awaits the coming of his "redeemer", who will take him away from his infinite house.

 The story ends with a line from Theseus—"Would you believe it, Ariadne?
 The Minotaur scarcely defended himself."—revealing that Asterion, who is indeed the Cretan Minotaur, has been slain.